 - 2.1 All team members must be aware of the local arrangements for safeguarding relevant to the school in which they work; - 2.2 The local arrangements for Meadowcroft school are as follows: - 2.3 Meadowcroft School safeguarding arrangements are in line with local safeguarding partnership arrangements.
-The Wakefield safeguarding partnership consists of the three safeguarding partners (the local authority; a clinical commissioning group for an area within the local authority; and the chief officer of police for a police force in the local authority area)

-2.4 The Local Authority Designated Officer or local equivalent is Jan Tilson Tel: 01977 727032/ 07711 797847 lado.referrals@wakefield.gov.uk
+The Wakefield safeguarding partnership consists of the three safeguarding partners (the local authority; a clinical commissioning group for an area within the local authority; and the chief officer of police for a police force in the local authority area) - 2.4 The Local Authority Designated Officer or local equivalent is Jan Tilson Tel: 01977 727032/ 07711 797847 <a href="mailto:local-equivalent-local-equ

-- 2.5 All safeguarding referrals must be reported to the local authority Multi Agency Safeguarding Hub (MASH) on 0345 8503 503.
-Referrals for children and young people under 18 will be dealt with under the Children's safeguarding arrangements, whereas those 18 and above will be dealt with under the Adult safeguarding arrangements. - 2.6 The local authority safeguarding referral procedure is
+- 2.5 All Children's safeguarding referrals must be reported to the local authority Multi Agency Safeguarding Hub (MASH) on 0345 8503 503.
+Referrals for children and young people under 18 will be dealt with under the Children's safeguarding arrangements, whereas those 18 and above will be dealt with under the Adult safeguarding arrangements. - 2.6 The local authority safeguarding referral procedure for both adults and children is